-This event brought to Geraldton 37 representatives from 14 of the 16 Regional Study Hubs situated across 23 Australia-wide locations.
+This event brought to Geraldton 37 representatives from 14 of the 16 Regional Study Hubs (now referred to as Regional University Centres) situated across 23 Australia-wide locations.

 Based on the successful models of the Geraldton Universities Centre in WA and the Country Universities Centre in NSW, the community-owned Regional Study Hubs will partner with universities to facilitate access to tertiary education for students

 in regional and remote communities across Australia.

 Participants were given a tour of the Geraldton Universities Centre facilities, with commentary from Geraldton Universities Centre Director Natalie Nelmes and Board Chair Steve Douglas who also presented on the unique experience provided to students in the Geraldton and surrounding regions as an important part of their mission.